Bladderpod (Peritoma arborea)native plant

-The following seeds have been sown for the Spring veggie garden on 1.14.20: Punta Banda tomatoes, California Wonder sweet peppers, Sinahuisa Chile peppers, Dwarf Siberian kale, Bloomsdale spinach, Cherry Belle radish, White Sweet Spanish onion, Scarlet Nantes carrot, Dragon carrot, Detroit Red beet, Chiggia beet, Parsley, Corrales Azafrán, and Guarijio Conivari.
+The following seeds have been sown or have already sprouted for the Spring veggie garden: Punta Banda tomatoes, California Wonder sweet peppers, Sinahuisa Chile peppers, Dwarf Siberian kale, Bloomsdale spinach, Cherry Belle radish, White Sweet Spanish onion, Scarlet Nantes carrot, Dragon carrot, Detroit Red beet, Chiggia beet, Parsley, Corrales Azafrán, Sweet Corn, broccoli, Brussels sprouts, and Guarijio Conivari.

 The edible fruit bearing plants growing in Mojave Garden are: Wonderful Pomegranates, Jujube, Plum, Brown Turkey Fig, Assorted Pricklypear, Thompson Seedless Grape, Blueberry bush, and Raspberry bush.
 We have tried other trees, but they did not survive because of our in our desert soil, our colder winters, or our low-watering methods.

 Perhaps the garden with the most variety, some of the cacti and succulents we have growing are: Opuntia microdasys (Bunny ear), Devil's Tongue, Saguaro, String of Bananas, Spruce Cone Cholla, Tephrocactus articulatus (Paper Spine), Golden Barrels, Opuntia Snow, Opuntia rhondatha 'Snowball', String of Pearls, Jade, Elephant's Food, many agaves and aloes, Peanut cactus, San Pedro, and Santa Rita.